Shekh Morsalin: 2023–24 season: Disciplinary issues

-On 15 August 2023, Morsalin made his continental football debut by coming on as an 84th-minute substitute during a 0–2 defeat against Sharjah FC in the 2023–24 AFC Champions League qualifying play-offs.
+On 15 August 2023, Morsalin made his continental football debut by coming on as an 84th-minute substitute during a 0–2 defeat against Sharjah in the 2023–24 AFC Champions League qualifying play-offs.
 On 19 September 2023, he made the starting eleven as Kings were trashed 1–3 by Maziya in the 2023–24 AFC Cup.

 On 20 September 2023, Morsalin and four of his teammates were discovered to have illegally brought in 64 bottles of alcohol by customs officials at Shahjalal International Airport in Dhaka.
 This incident occurred upon their return from the Maldives after defeat in the AFC Cup.
 Despite the initial indefinite suspension of the players, Morsalin, who was reported to be carrying 10 bottles, had his suspension lifted after receiving a Tk 1 lakh fine from his club.

 Nonetheless, Morsalin was excluded from the national squad for the 2026 FIFA World Cup qualification – AFC first round.
-He was also left out of the Kings squad for an away fixture against Odisha FC in the AFC Cup.
+He was also left out of the Kings squad for an away fixture against Odisha in the AFC Cup.
 On 28 October 2023, he returned to the pitch by coming on as a second-half substitute against Bangladesh Navy in the 2023 Independence Cup.

 International career

+Youth

+In August 2025, Morsalin was appointed captain of the Bangladesh U23 team and joined a training camp in Manama, Bahrain.
+After missing the first preparation match in Bahrain due to injury, he made his debut by coming on as a second-half substitute in a friendly against the Bahrain U23 on 22 August 2025.
+He later led the team during the 2026 AFC U-23 Asian Cup qualification in Vietnam, where Bangladesh began with defeats to Vietnam U23 and Yemen U23, resulting in early elimination.
+In the final qualifying match on 9 September 2025, Bangladesh defeated the Singapore U23 4–1, with Morsalin scoring once and assisting the other three goals.